NilPointer-Software/bdfd-wiki/src/bdscript/addTimestampComplex.md

 # $addTimestamp[]
-Adds a timestamp to an embed index.
+Adds a timestamp to a specific embed.

 ## Syntax
 ```